Prepare to best serve the complex needs of children and their families.

 Here are answers to frequently asked questions.

-The MSCD program with the Core Concentration is available both online and on campus.
+The MSCD Program with the Core Concentration is available in both online and hybrid formats.
 Online students will need to select from available online elective courses.

 You will be responsible for identifying potential internship locations that could include direct service, informal education, applied research, or parent/ family support services.
 Erikson will support you in securing an internship with mentoring and coaching.